Armageddon's Evolution

 Armageddon's Evolution is the second full-length album by the blackened death metal band Crionics.
 It was released under Candlelight Records and Empire Records in 2005.
 They recorded the album at Hertz Studio and was mastered by the Wiesławscy brothers.

+Norway's Exact gave the album a 6 out of 6 score.
+It left the reviewer "close to speechless", and though the Poles were "half-mad" they managed to play a "perfect concoction" in the Emperor vein.